meeki007/FoundryVTT-Server-HowTo/README.md

 sudo nano /etc/nginx/sites-available/foundryvtt.your_domain_name.com
 ```
 Add this to the server block file. place the whole thing just above the last } bracket at the bottom of the file.

+<b>You must change the name to your user name for the directory /home/YourChosenNameHere/foundryvtt_server/htpasswd/.htpasswd at the bottom of this to the correct path. </b>
 ```
 location /setup {
 	proxy_pass http://127.0.0.1:3000;